MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/create-a-simple-starknet-dapp.md

 ### 2.5.
 Example implementation

-Now that you understand the key elements and have seen snippets of the most important parts, here's the full implementation in `App.tsx`:
+The following code is the full implementation in `App.tsx`:

 ```typescript
 import "./App.css"